dropkick/basic-gulp-frontend-boilerplate/README.md

 * Install [Node.js](https://nodejs.org/en/) if you don't have it yet.
 * Run `npm install`
 * Run `gulp` to run the default Gulp task

-In this proejct, Gulp is configured to run the following functions:

-* Compile the SCSS files to CSS
-* Autoprefix and minify the CSS file
-* Concatenate the JS files
-* Uglify the JS files
-* Move final CSS and JS files to the `/dist` folder